Pain on the scalp

 Prevention of pain on the scalp

 You can prevent pain on the scalp by paying attention to the health of your hair and scalp by washing it carefully.
-Rubbing or scratching your hair while washing it can result into a yeast infection and eczema.
-When you scratch yourself, because of an itchy feeling often the situation gets worse.
+Rubbing or scratching your hair, while washing it can result into a yeast infection and eczema.
+When you start scratching because of an itchy feeling often the situation gets worse.

 Other things that can make your scalp more tense are: